hatanvir/Easy-Internet-Connection-Checker/README.md

  ```

- Check my library and feel free to contribute.
+ Check this library and feel free to contribute.

  Thanks.....